JohannesMP/MySQL-udf-microtime/README.md

 It is based on Vincent Sweeney's "[udf_microtime][micro]" UDF And Baron Schwartz' "[now_usec][usec]" UDF.

+All Feedback is appreciated.

+Feel free to contact me on [Twitter]

 ## Installation

 1. First you will need the `mysql_udf_microtime.so` file, which you can either compile yourself or download.